 Georgia HVAC Authority

-The Georgia HVAC Systems Directory is a structured reference index of licensed contractors, system categories, regulatory standards, and technical resources specific to heating, ventilation, and air conditioning operations within the state of Georgia.
-The directory is organized to serve service seekers, industry professionals, and researchers who need accurate, jurisdiction-specific information about how the HVAC sector functions in Georgia's regulatory and climatic environment.
+The Georgia HVAC Systems Provider Network is a structured reference index of licensed contractors, system categories, regulatory standards, and technical resources specific to heating, ventilation, and air conditioning operations within the state of Georgia.
+The provider network is organized to serve service seekers, industry professionals, and researchers who need accurate, jurisdiction-specific information about how the HVAC sector functions in Georgia's regulatory and climatic environment.
 Georgia's combination of humid subtropical conditions, a complex permitting landscape, and state-specific licensing requirements administered by the Georgia State Contractors' Licensing Board makes a dedicated, Georgia-scoped reference resource a practical necessity.
-The sections below define what is included in this directory, how it is structured and maintained, and what falls outside its coverage.
+The sections below define what is included in this network, how it is structured and maintained, and what falls outside its coverage.

 Scope and Geographic Coverage

-This directory covers HVAC sector operations subject to Georgia state law, Georgia Energy Code requirements, and the regulatory authority of the Georgia Secretary of State's Division of Professional Licensing.
-Coverage applies to all 159 Georgia counties unless otherwise specified in individual listing entries or resource pages.
+This provider network covers HVAC sector operations subject to Georgia state law, Georgia Energy Code requirements, and the regulatory authority of the Georgia Secretary of State's Division of Professional Licensing.
+Coverage applies to all 159 Georgia counties unless otherwise specified in individual provider entries or resource pages.

 What does not fall within scope:

-Adjacent regulatory areas — such as natural gas line permitting (governed by the Georgia Public Service Commission) and electrical work tied to HVAC systems (governed under the Georgia State Electrical Board) — are referenced in context but are not the primary subject of this directory's listings or technical resources.
+Adjacent regulatory areas — such as natural gas line permitting (governed by the Georgia Public Service Commission) and electrical work tied to HVAC systems (governed under the Georgia State Electrical Board) — are referenced in context but are not the primary subject of this provider network's providers or technical resources.

 Standards for Inclusion

-Listings and resources within this directory are evaluated against a defined set of inclusion criteria before publication.
-These criteria are not preferences — they are threshold requirements that determine whether a contractor, business entity, or technical resource appears in the directory at all.
+Providers and resources within this network are evaluated against a defined set of inclusion criteria before publication.
+These criteria are not preferences — they are threshold requirements that determine whether a contractor, business entity, or technical resource appears in the network at all.

-Contractor and business listings must satisfy the following:
+Contractor and business providers must satisfy the following:

 2. Verifiable Georgia operations — The business must demonstrate a principal place of operations or a registered service territory within Georgia's geographic boundaries.